meta-erlang/meta-erlang.github.io/blog/2025-01-26/index.md

   ![alt Device updated](nhc_update_device_10_to_120.png 'Update to 1.2.0 version')

-  When QEMU is back, we can check which version Nerves Cloud will show:
+  When QEMU is back, we can check which version NervesCloud will show:

   ![alt Device updated](nhc_device_updated_to_120.png 'Device updated to 1.2.0 version')